WelcomeWelcome to the Chapel Hill Rare Book Blog!

 Category Archives: Events

-On October 21st, Professor David Moore of Warren Wilson College delivered a fascinating lecture on the excavation of the first European inland settlement in what is now the United States: Fort San Juan, established by the Spanish in 1567 in … Continue reading
+On October 21st, Professor David Moore of Warren Wilson College delivered a public lecture on the excavation of the first European inland settlement in what is now the United States: Fort San Juan, established by the Spanish in 1567 in present-day … Continue reading

 The RBC has just prioritized the cataloging of the books in Paul Green’s library that relate to Japanese drama.
 The late Pulitzer Prize-winning playwright and former UNC professor spent three weeks in Japan in 1951.
 There, Kabuki theater made a … Continue reading